 You know you need to include more fiber in your diet, but are you?
 According to the American Society for Nutrition, only 5% of men and 9% of women are getting the recommended daily amount of dietary fiber.

-THE BASICS: Inadequate intake of dietary fiber contributes to the risk of developing obesity, type 2 diabetes, coronary artery disease, and colon cancer.
-For years, researchers focused on insoluble fiber, or roughage, but the bigger health benefits might actually come from soluble fiber.
-Soluble fiber helps reduce appetite, leading to less food consumption and then to weight loss.
+However, inadequate intake of dietary fiber contributes to the risk of developing obesity, type 2 diabetes, coronary artery disease, and colon cancer.
+For years, researchers focused on insoluble fiber — or roughage — but the bigger health benefits might actually come from soluble fiber because it helps reduce appetite, leading to less food consumption and then to weight loss.
 It can also relieve constipation, improve inflammatory (irritable) bowel disease, lower cholesterol and blood pressure, and enhance protection against cancer and infection.

-ALIAS: The most common types of soluble fiber sold as dietary supplements include oat bran, flaxseed, glucomannan, beta-glucan, inulin,
+The most common types of soluble fiber sold as dietary supplements include oat bran, flaxseed, glucomannan, beta-glucan, inulin, and psyllium.

-Studies suggest that alginate, a type of soluble fiber extracted from seaweed, may help to ease
+Did You Know?
+Studies suggest that alginate, a type of soluble fiber extracted from seaweed, may help to easereflux symptoms.

 - Glucomannan.
 This type of plant fiber has several positive effects, according to a recent overview of the research in The American Journal of Clinical Nutrition.
 After daily consumption for several weeks, glucomannan can lead to a modest reduction of blood sugar levels.
 In a couple of studies, supplements promoted modest weight loss, which was enhanced when glucomannan was combined with a low-calorie diet.
 Other research has shown that glucomannan decreases total cholesterol, “bad” LDL cholesterol, triglyceride levels, and blood pressure.